 The Colombian currency is the peso (COP).
 As of 2019, $1 = 3080 pesos.
 It’s a good idea to get some Colombian pesos from an ATM (bring a debit card for this) after arrival to pay for budget meals, bus tickets, small souvenirs, and taxis.

 Credit cards are widely accepted at restaurants, hotels, shops and other services such as tour companies.
 However, many smaller shops and eateries may not yet accept cards, and of course, roadside stands and street vendors will only accept cash.

 How much will I spend each day?

-If you are traveling as a couple, expect to spend around $150 - $200 USD per person per day on transport, lodging, and activities.
-Of course, this will vary based on the hotel class you choose, as well whether your itinerary includes domestic flights.
+If you are traveling as a couple, expect to spend around $50-$150 USD per person per day on transport, lodging, food, and activities.
+Of course, this will vary based on the hotel class you choose, as well as whether your itinerary includes domestic flights.
 Traveling solo will cost a bit more, while families and larger groups will spend a bit less per person for the same itinerary since certain costs such as transport can be shared with more people.

-What you end up spending for meals will also vary depending on your choice of restaurants.
+What you end up spending on meals will also vary depending on your choice of restaurants.
 A meal at a typical local lunch spot can run as low as $2-$4.
-While dining in top restaurants of Zona T in Bogotá - with an appetizer, entree, and drink - can cost $30 per person or more.
+While dining in top restaurants of Bogota's upscale Zona T neighborhood—with an appetizer, entree, and drink—can cost $30 per person or more.
 A complimentary breakfast is served at most hotels.

 What's the tipping culture like?